James7168/Quantitative-Backtesting-and-Risk-Reporting-Engine/Quantitative Backtesting and Risk Reporting Engine/quantitative_backtester/README.md

 - validated inputs,
 - portfolio state changes are only triggered by explicit trades.

-Many dataclasses are frozen to enforce immutability where appropriate (domain models, configuration-like objects).
+Many dataclasses are frozen to enforce immutability where appropriate.

 ### Sharpe ratio assumption